-On a single collar, MicroScope resistivity- and imaging-while-drilling service provides 360o, high-resolution electrical images and laterolog resistivity measurements in conductive mud environments.
+On a single collar, MicroScope resistivity- and imaging-while-drilling service provides 360o electrical images and laterolog resistivity measurements in conductive mud environments.
 This service is suitable for use in diverse and challenging environments, including unconventional shale plays and carbonate and clastic reservoirs.
-The 4 3/4-in Microscope 475 tool can be used in hole sizes ranging from 5 7/8 to 6 1/2 in.
+The 4 3/4-in Microscope service can be used in hole sizes ranging from 5 7/8 to 6 1/2 in.

-MicroScope azimuthally focused laterolog resistivity measurements are relatively unaffected by shoulder bed and anisotropy effects.
+Azimuthally focused laterolog resistivity measurements from MicroScope service are relatively unaffected by shoulder bed and anisotropy effects.
 The high-resolution data is acquired at four depths of investigation.
 These measurements help identify thin beds, run an invasion profile analysis, and develop better reserve estimates.

 High-resolution images from MicroScope service are used to identify and understand fault and fracture networks.
 Combining fracture, fault, and structural analysis, helps optimize completion design and improve reservoir understanding.